choobs1/choobs1/README.md

 ### Hi there 👋

 Welcome to my GitHub profile!
-I'm Aman Choubey, a final year computer science student with a passion for technology and a knack for problem-solving.
+I'm Aman , a computer science graduate with a passion for technology and a knack for problem-solving.
 I believe in constantly exploring new possibilities and pushing the boundaries of what I can achieve. 😄

 ## 👨‍💻 Skills